khanaiml/energy-systems-intelligence/README.md

 Frontend: `http://localhost:3000` · API: `http://127.0.0.1:8000` · OpenAPI: `http://127.0.0.1:8000/docs`

 The packaged demo works offline after installation.
 Full raw UCI data is excluded; acquisition scripts reproduce the committed processed window.
 See `docs/` and the integrated report for methods, validation, limitations, licenses, and API contracts.

-> Research and engineering demonstration only.
-Not a certified battery-management system, utility controller, grid-protection system, safety system, or trading system.